Profile information

 There are two flats above the one we live in.

 Each flat has two double bedrooms, a bathroom and a living room.
-The second floor flat has a kitchen and a washing machine.
-The third floor flat only has a kettle and a small fridge, but, apart from breakfast, I would expect to eat together, with some help laying the table, perhaps cooking, too, if you want.
+The second floor flat, where you would be staying, has a kitchen and a washing machine, but, apart from breakfast, I would expect to eat together, with some help in the kitchen.
 The washing machine on my floor can be used, too.

-I would expect you to do your own housework, but I wouldn’t expect the flat to be spick and span.
+I would expect you to do your own housework, and to leave the flat clean and tidy, ready for the next Workawayer(s).

-Ever since the new analog high-definition television system was brought in, the only working television is on my floor, but that will gradually change.
+Ever since the new analog high-definition television system was brought in, the only working television is on my floor.

-Phone and internet connection here can occasionally be erratic, especially after a storm.
-There is no wi-fi, but when we’re close enough my phone can work as a hotspot, with unlimited data (but relatively slow).
+The phone and internet connection here can occasionally be erratic, especially after a storm.
 The only phone signal available here is with Wind3.

 Smoking is allowed only on the top floor, on the balconies and in the garden.A little more information